 I didn’t know about this until my first book came out.
-I’d written about the memory, and she read it, and burst into tears and said, “I used to see them too.”
+I’d written about the memory, and she read it, burst into tears, and said, “I used to see them too.”

 It was amazing.
 It was a validation.
 I’m now 46 and those memories are from when I was three or four years of age.
 I’d love to see them again.